thanakritfluk/qoting/README.md

 ## Introduction of install and run locally
 1. clone project reposity
 2. Install [python3](https://www.python.org/downloads/) (download the latest version)
-3. In command line cd to project directory and pip install requirements.txt
+3. In command line cd to project directory and `pip install -r requirements.txt`
 4. Then python3 manage.py runserver
 5. Go to provided ip or your localhost